AnsonZhang2009/SPARK_2025/README.md

 To access the information, click [here](https://web.ugreen.cloud/web/#/share/89bd41defb314b15aae12e909ca40ee0), access code: `8578`.

-This repository wil be updated in the future to only include the relevant code, but not data for SPARK.
+This repository will be updated in the future to only include the relevant code, but not data for SPARK.
 The data will be available in the future on Kaggle.